intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 by the attribute.
 Therefore, the front-end compiler must issue a diagnostic if the kernel or device function uses any other optional kernel features.

+The SYCL 2020 specification only mandates this error when a kernel or device function that is decorated with `[[sycl::requires()]]` uses an optional kernel feature (not listed in the attribute), **and** when that use is in the kernel's static call tree as computed for the translation unit that contains the kernel function.
+Thus, the compiler is not required to diagnose an error if the use is in a `SYCL_EXTERNAL` function that is defined in another translation unit.

+It turns out, though, that DPC++ can diagnose this case at link time, when we have visibility into device functions that are defined in other translation units.
+Since the design proposed below allows this error to be checked with minimal extra effort, it is desirable to do so.

 Note that this behavior does not change when the compiler runs in AOT mode.
 Even if the user specifies a target device via "-fsycl-targets", that does not necessarily mean that the user expects all the code in the application to be